rasundsbak/zoterokurs/episodes/03-history-and.open.science.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you write a lesson using Markdown and `{sandpaper}`?
+- What is characteristic with open digital science?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Knowing the usefulness of Zotero
+- Knowing how Zotero can ease cooperation in study groups or research groups.

 ::::::::::::::::::::::::::::::::::::::::::::::::